Highlights of 5th Grade:

 About Mrs. Momsen

 Mrs. Momsen has been teaching 5th grade at St. Francis since 1996.
 She attended St. Francis Solano grades 1-8 and graduated in 1986.
 She continued on to Justin-Siena High School in Napa, graduating with highest honors.
 She earned a Bachelor of Arts in Liberal Studies, as well as, a Multi-Subject credential from Dominican University.
 While in the credential program, she received the Future Teacher of the Year Award, the Paul Douglas Scholarship, and the Phi Delta Kappa Excellence in Student Teaching Award.
 She was voted into the Cambridge Who’s Who of teachers for the year 2008-2009.
 In the spring of 2011 she received her CLAD credential.
 While at St. Francis, she has been on the WCEA Leadership Team three times, as well as on a WCEA Visiting Committee.
-She has been the Academic Decathlon coach for grades 7-8 for the last five years, and is the Yearbook Coordinator.
-All three of her children graduated from St. Francis Solano; two are now college graduates and one attends our local high school.
+She has been the Academic Decathlon coach for grades 7-8 for the last six years, and is the Yearbook Coordinator.
+All three of her children graduated from St. Francis Solano; two are now college graduates and one graduated from Sonoma Valley High School in 2018.
 She is thrilled to be teaching at St. Francis, which is what she always wanted to do.

 Email Mrs. Momsen at: firstname.lastname@example.org